Igbo apprentice system: Scholarship

-As the Igbo’s understanding of entrepreneurship and business is embedded in a market worldview, where individuals “bargain” themselves in or out of any situation.
+As the Igbo's understanding of entrepreneurship and business is embedded in a market worldview, where individuals “bargain” themselves in or out of any situation.
 Hence, the entrepreneurs sees every interaction with a customer as an opportunity to bargain for a good outcome.
 There is equal opportunity for everyone to bargain and everything is subjected to this bargaining process.
 This philosophy is passed unto the apprentice.

 Graduation

 The completion of the entire program is typified by attaining the pre-agreed scholarship period.
-The mentor offers the mentee capital for a start-up subject to the mentee’s efficiency and commitment during the scholarship and the financial capacity of the mentor.
+The mentor offers the mentee capital for a start-up subject to the mentee's efficiency and commitment during the scholarship and the financial capacity of the mentor.
 This is usually done in presence of the mentee's people who host a small ceremony to mark the occasion.

 This stage sums the entire learning process and begins the innovation process.

 The essence of settlement is to initiate potential entrepreneurs into the entrepreneurship journey.
 They establish a venture with the rewards under the custody of their mentor.
 It is assumed that they must have been familiar with basic approaches required to drive an innovation, requisite skills and market linkages for alliances.
 Entrepreneurs use the approach to achieve market penetration, gradually delve and diversify their innovation in a perfect competitive market.
 Sometimes, mentors establish a little innovation, sort of extension or an outlet for their enterprise for the mentee to control under a close watch while they operate others.
 This is significant to enterprise growth and expansion.

 There is a mutual benefit to the approach.
 In terms of the mentees, they learn skills and benefit from rewards in the end of the contract.
 On the other hand, the mentor expands its enterprise using their mentees.
-The circle continues to revolve in view of the fact that mentees graduate to mentors and absorb mentees.
+The circle continues to revolve as mentees graduate to mentors and absorb mentees.